Start With the Right First Move

 I see inventors stall all the time.

 They protect the idea.
-They file the patent.
-They celebrate the milestone.
+File the patent.
+Celebrate the milestone.
 And then… nothing happens.

 Months pass.
 Sometimes years.

-The patent sits in a folder while the inventor keeps polishing slides instead of building a real path to market.
+The patent sits in a folder while the inventor keeps refining slides instead of building a real path to market.

 A patent doesn’t create a business.

-What it creates is an opportunity to build one.
-And what happens after filing usually matters far more than the filing itself.
+It creates an opportunity to build one.
+And what happens after filing often matters far more than the filing itself.

-At some point your invention has to leave the paper world and enter the messy one, factories, customers, budgets, timelines, shipping delays, real feedback.
+At some point, your invention has to leave the paper world and enter the real one, factories, customers, budgets, timelines, delays, and feedback.

 That’s where ideas turn into products.